How to Play Pickleball: A Guide for Beginners

 • A pickleball court: A pickleball court is shorter than courts for other sports and has a low net.

-• Friends: You can play pickleball as doubles or singles.
+• Friends: You can play pickleball with two players as singles or with four as doubles.
 If you don't know anyone interested in playing the sport, you can visit a Greater Philadelphia Y facility with pickleball open play and find other members to enjoy games with.

 • A pickleball: A small plastic ball with holes in it.